enilsen16/data-structures/README.md

 ##link_list is modeled using a Racetrack and Car example rather than list or node.

-A singlely linked list is a data type similar to arrays or hashes.
+A singly linked list is a data type similar to arrays or hashes.
 Each node or car for example keeps track only of the one in front of it.
 You can currently add, search, remove a single node.
 As well as print out all of the nodes.